WELCOME

 Tithing

 Half of the percent would go directly to the parish in the weekly collections.
 An additional half would be budgeted for the diocesan-sponsored second collections for a variety of charitable domestic and overseas projects.
-This latter is, if you will, a very convenient and effective way to exercise our fundamental option for the poor.
+This is a very convenient and effective way to exercise giving to the poor.
 This second half would also include local and neighborhood charities of choice.

 Church Envelopes

-We are all used to church envelopes.
-However, in many cases they are suggested, but ordinarily not absolutely necessary, to be a registered parishioner.
-Still, use of envelopes helps a family plan its giving.
-It is also a good record for the parish when required to provide information for tax purposes.
-What is more, envelopes can be very helpful to volunteers who tabulate the weekly collections.
+In many cases using church envelopes for your giving is suggested, but not always necessary, to be a registered parishioner.
+Use of envelopes helps a family plan its giving and is also a good record for the parish when required to provide information for tax purposes.
+Envelopes can also be very helpful to volunteers who tabulate the weekly collections.

 Catholic Schools Discount